Instability strip: Pulsations

-Stars in the instability strip pulsate due to He III (doubly ionized helium).
-In normal A-F-G stars He is neutral in the stellar photosphere.
-Deeper below the photosphere, at about 25,000–30,000K, begins the He II layer (first He ionization).
-Second ionization (He III) starts at about 35,000–50,000K.
+Stars in the instability strip pulsate due to He III (doubly ionized helium), in a process based on the Kappa–mechanism.
+In normal A-F-G class stars, He in the stellar photosphere is neutral.
+Deeper below the photosphere, where the temperature reaches 25,000–30,000 K, begins the He II layer (first He ionization).
+Second ionization of helium (He III) starts at depths where the temperature is 35,000–50,000 K.

 When the star contracts, the density and temperature of the He II layer increases.
-He II starts to transform into He III (second ionization).
-This causes the opacity of the star to increase and the energy flux from the interior of the star is effectively absorbed.
-The temperature of the star rises and it begins to expand.
-After expansion, He III begins to recombine into He II and the opacity of the star drops.
-This lowers the surface temperature of the star.
-The outer layers contract and the cycle starts from the beginning.
+The increased energy is sufficient to remove the lone remaining electron in the He II, transforming it into He III (second ionization).
+This causes the opacity of the He layer to increase and the energy flux from the interior of the star is effectively absorbed.
+The temperature of the star's core increases, which causes it to expand.
+After expansion, the He III cools and begins to recombine with free electrons to form He II and the opacity of the star decreases.
+This allows the trapped heat to propagate to the surface of the star.
+When sufficient energy has been radiated away, overlying stellar material once again causes the He II layer to contract, and the cycle starts from the beginning.
+This results in the observed increase and decrease in the surface temperature of the star.
+In some stars, the pulsations are caused by the opacity peak of metal ions at about 200,000 K.

 The phase shift between a star's radial pulsations and brightness variations depends on the distance of He II zone from the stellar surface in the stellar atmosphere.
-For most Cepheids, this creates a distinctly asymmetrical observed light curve, rising rapidly to maximum and falling slowly back down to minimum.
+For most Cepheids, this creates a distinctly asymmetrical observed light curve, increasing rapidly to maximum and slowly decreasing back down to minimum.